IBM Series/1: Models

 Initially, model 1 (4952, Model C), model 3 (IBM 4953) and model 5 (IBM 4955, Model F) processors were provided.
 Later processors were the model 4 (IBM 4954) and model 6 (IBM 4956).
 Don Estridge had been the lead manager on the IBM Series/1 minicomputer.
 He reportedly had fallen out of grace when that project was ill-received.
+He would then become the lead of the Entry Systems Division, creators of the IBM PC 5150.

 Software support

 The Series/1 could be ordered with or without operating system.
 Available were either of two mutually exclusive operating systems: Event Driven Executive (EDX) or Realtime Programming System (RPS).
 Systems using EDX were primarily programmed using Event Driven Language (EDL), though high level languages such as FORTRAN IV, PL/I, Pascal and COBOL were also available.
 EDL delivered output in IBM machine code for System/3 or System/7 and for the Series/1 by an emulator.
 Although the Series/1 is underpowered by today's standards, a robust multi-user operating environment (RPS) was available along with several additional high level languages for the RPS OS.
-The EDX operating system was originally ported from the System/7.
+The EDX operating system was originally ported from the IBM 1800 Palo Alto Labs system to the System/7 and from there to the Series/1.
 Series/1 was also the first computer that IBM supported for Unix.

 Systems without an operating system were intended for users needing dedicated applications that did not require the full capabilities of either OS.
 Applications were built using a set of standalone programs, called the Base Program Preparation Facilities, consisting of a macro assembler, a link editor and some basic utilities.
 A set of modules, called Control Program Support (CPS), was linked with the application to provide task management, data processing input/output support and initial program loading for both disks and diskettes.